muratkeremozcan/appsyncmasterclass-backend/README.md

 ## 49 Implement `getProfile` query

-We are using the screen name and not user id for the sake of a nice url when viewing another user's profile
+We are using the screen name and not user id for the sake of a nice url when viewing another user's profile.

 ```
 # schema.api.graphql